inocop/watched-by-parents/README.md

-# watched-by-parents README
+# language-father-photograph README

-This is the README for your extension "watched-by-parents".
+This is the README for your extension "language-father-photograph".
 After writing up a brief description, we recommend including the following sections.

 ## Features